-Picture no. 1: King Olav’s radix chart with bounds in the middle wheel and decans in the outer wheel
+Picture no. 1: King Olav’s radix chart with bounds and 12th parts outside the wheel.

 Having Mars ruling the bounds of two important factors we notice him conjunct the MC, with North Node which is highly proper for a leader and a man with great military skills.

-The Oikodespotes (chart ruler), the waxing Moon is in the 11th house of good spirit, Libra in the bounds of Jupiter, strongly advancing towards the MC, giving him a gentleness, diplomacy and concern for the welfare of others.
+The waxing Moon is in the 11th house of good spirit, Libra in the bounds of Jupiter, strongly advancing towards the MC, giving him a gentleness, diplomacy and concern for the welfare of others.
 Moon’s ruler and MC ruler Venus is in the 9th house, Leo, with the Lot of Spirit (blue diamond) in the bounds of Mars.
 9th house is the house of royalty, higher knowledge, ethics and religion.
 We already know that he was an expert in military and politics, for which Venus in royal Leo in bounds of Mars speaks quite loudly, but Venus in Leo is also associated with wearing a crown, albeit not necessarily as a king, but was usually associated with crowns of priests.
 While we can’t find any information about his religious life on Wikipedia, there is indeed an article on Norwegian Royal Court web page which gives quite a lot of information.
 It is of no surprise that King Olav was actively involved in shaping the consecration ritual in Nidaros cathedral.
 He even considered the consecration ritual to be the highlight of his life.